Sirraide/source/ideas.md

 ## Idea for formatting and syntax highlighting
-‘Decorated parse tree’, i.e. optionally (or always, it oughtn’t be too expensive), Sema builds a one-to-one mapping from parse tree nodes to AST nodes so that people can both use the parse tree for syntactic information and also known e.g. what an identifer actually is.
+‘Decorated parse tree’, i.e. optionally (or always, it oughtn’t be too expensive), Sema builds a mapping from parse tree nodes to AST nodes so that people can both use the parse tree for syntactic information and also known e.g. what an identifer actually is.